An Introduction to Compliance: What is GDPR?

 One of the most significant aspects of the GDPR is its global reach.
 Any organization—regardless of its geographical location—that processes, stores, or transmits personally identifiable information (PII) must adhere to the GDPR’s standards if it’s collecting the data of EU citizens.
 As a result, maintaining compliance and security everywhere an organization operates is paramount, but most companies do not have the resources necessary for constant global protection, detection, and incident response for the sensitive data they process.
 This is where security providers can fill the gap in an organization’s defenses, and technologies such as tokenization can help simplify the compliance process.

 An organization found to be willfully or intentionally in violation of the GDPR is subject to administrative penalties of 4 percent of annual turnover or €20 million, whichever is greater.
-Accidental infractions or negligence of the data protection mechanisms in the GDPR can result in penalties of the greater of 2 percent of annual turnover or €10 million.
+Accidental infractions or negligence of the data protection mechanisms in the GDPR can result in penalties of greater than 2 percent of annual turnover or €10 million.
 However, these fines do not include the cost of litigation, customer loss, systems changes, and other related fallout for failing to protect sensitive data.

 For example, Marriott was fined more than $100 million after hackers exposed hundreds of millions of its guest records, and British Airways was fined a record $230 million for similar violations.
 But the projected losses for these companies based on compromised consumer trust and other difficult-to-quantify factors are much greater.
 Only time will tell the true cost of noncompliance.